mariusz-schimke/GiGraph/README.md

 ## Customizing styles

-Graph nodes and edges may by styled globally, locally, and individually, using [attributes](#attributes).

-- To set their attributes globally, for the whole graph, use *NodeDefaults* and *EdgeDefaults* on the graph instance.
-- To set them locally, for a group of nodes and edges, use a subgraph or a cluster, and set above properties on the subgraph/cluster instance (see the [subgraph](#subgraph) and the [cluster](#cluster) sections to learn when to use which).
-- To set them individually, use the *Attributes* property on the edge and/or node instances directly.

-Apart from those, the graph itself, and a cluster, also have their own collections of attributes that you may set.
-These are for instance background color, style, label, etc.

-The example below presents how individual elements may be styled.
-At the beginning, the global node shape is set to rectangular, and the style to filled, so that the fill color may be set.
-The example nodes have set plain color fill, striped/wedged fill (with custom stripe/wedge proportions), gradient fill, or dual color fill with proportions.
+The example below presents how individual graph elements may be customized.
+The initial lines of the source code set global node shape to rectangular, and its style to filled, so that a fill color may be applied.
+The nodes have: plain color fill, striped/wedged fill (with custom stripe/wedge proportions), gradient fill, and also dual color fill with custom area proportions.
 Edges, on the other hand, have the 'vee' shape set globally, and custom styles set individually: plain color, multicolor series or splines, and a dotted style.